LeversonCarlos/ComicsShelf/README.md

 # Comics Shelf

-The definitive lightweight viewer for your comic book files
+Mobile viewer for comic book [cbz] files, done as a learning path to Xamarin framework

 ## A litle history first